whiteinge/eseth/2020/mergetools.md

 ### Araxis

 Wrong.
+Diffs `LOCAL` against `REMOTE` against `BASE`.
+A mess of changes, most of which Git already resolved, and those resolutions in `MERGED` are not even present at all.

 ![](./mergetools/araxis.png)

 ### Beyond Compare

 Wrong.
+Diffs `LOCAL` against `REMOTE` against `BASE`.
+A mess of changes, most of which Git already resolved.
+The bottom pane is an odd jumble of multiple versions from all three files and completely ignores the resolutions Git already performed.
+In addition the bottom pane is diffed against the above three which makes the highlighted changes meaningless.

 ![](./mergetools/beyond-compare.png)

-Beyond compare has a "show conflicts" mode which removes some noise, but it still only show conflicts between local and remote, ignoring merged and repeating automatically resolved conflicts.
+Beyond compare has a "show conflicts" mode which removes some noise, but it still only show conflicts between `LOCAL` and `REMOTE`, ignoring `MERGED` and repeating automatically resolved conflicts.

 ### DiffMerge

 Wrong.
+Diffs `LOCAL` against `REMOTE` against `BASE`.
+A mess of changes, most of which Git already resolved, and those resolutions in `MERGED` are not even present at all.

 ![](./mergetools/DiffMerge.png)

-ScourgeGear DiffMerge automatically resolves conflicts itself.
-But we already have Git and Git already did that work and Git did it slightly better.
+DiffMerge automatically resolves conflicts itself by also looking at `BASE` and while it did resolve some conflicts Git did a much, much better job.

 ### kdiff3

 Wrong.
+Diffs `LOCAL` against `REMOTE` against `BASE`.
+A mess of changes, most of which Git already resolved, and those resolutions in `MERGED` are not even present at all.
+The bottom pane unhelpfully shows the conflicts as `<Merge Conflicts>` and doesn't try to show them at all.

 ![](./mergetools/kdiff3.png)

 ### Meld

 Wrong.
+Diffs `LOCAL` against `REMOTE` against `BASE`.
+A mess of changes, most of which Git already resolved, and those resolutions in `MERGED` are not even present at all.
+The lack of character-level differences just shows solid blocks of changes that don't help with resolution at all or even a little bit.

 ![](./mergetools/meld.png)

 ### Sublime Merge

 Wrong.
 (But gorgeous!)
+Diffs `LOCAL` against `REMOTE` against `BASE` or `MERGED`.
+It hides the conflicts behind an unhelpful `CONFLICT` marker.

 ![](./mergetools/Sublime-Merge.png)

-Sublime Merge gets it wrong like most the others, however the way it represents differences is much less visually distracting.
+Sublime Merge gets it wrong like most the others however the way it represents differences is much less visually distracting.
+It's tantalizing close to being useful in grasping the history of the conflict at-a-glance.

 Unfortunately it doesn't try to display complex conflicts at all, and you can only choose "hunks" of a conflict which makes grabbing part of one change and part of another very difficult.

+I would _love_ to see a two-way diff between each side of `MERGED` in the middle, bookended by `LOCAL` and `REMOTE` with those whisp lines to direct your eyes to the relevant sections. **It could be greatness.**

 ### tkdiff

 Wrong.
+(But closer!)
+A two-way diff between `LOCAL` and `REMOTE` but it appears to have also used `BASE` and resolved _some_ of the conflicts by itself.
+The two-way diff and character-level difference highlights make the resolution steps very, very clear and straightforward.

 ![](./mergetools/tkdiff.png)

+An effort worthy of praise and if we were diffing files without Git it would be a useful tool indeed.
+Unfortunately Git resolved those conflicts better and we don't see that work reflected anywhere here.

+So close!

 ### vimdiff

 Wrong.
 So, so wrong.
+A four-way diff between `LOCAL`, `BASE`, `REMOTE`, and `MERGED` make this a solid block of unhelpful red.
+The resolution must be performed in the bottom pane by manually editing the conflict markers.
+The diff tells you nothing and the resolution is every bit as hard as doing it without a mergetool.

 ![](./mergetools/vimdiff-three-way.png)

 ### VS Code

-So very close.
+So very, very close!
+A two-way diff between each side of `MERGED`!
+Exactly what you'd want to resolve the conflicts.

 ![](./mergetools/vscode.png)

+Unfortunately you must first view the file with the conflict markers, then avoid the temptation to of clicking the easy-buttons that just choose all the changes in one side or the other, and then click the "compare changes" button.

-If you use VS Code to open `MERGED` and then click "compare changes" it displays exactly what you'd want to see to resolve the conflict.
-Unfortunately it opens that as a new, read-only view so you can't edit the changes and must go back to the file with conflict markers to make the fix.
+But then _tragically_ it opens the above screenshot as a new, read-only view so you can't actually resolve conflicts in the two-way diff but must instead go back to the file with conflict markers, remember what change you wanted to make, and then make the fix manually.

+It could be great if only the two-way diff was the default view and the buffer was editable.

 ---